suet-lee/suet-lee.github.io/_pages/about.md

 (Architecture, almost) > Mathematics > Web development > Digital nomad > Robotics > ???

 Floating in a spicy soup of art, code and science.
-Slightly obsessed with humanity and what it's all about... consciousness, morality, free will, AI, philosophy...
+Slightly obsessed with humanity and what it's all about!
+Consciousness, morality, free will, AI, philosophy!